mschwab56/streembitseed/README.md

 	"wsserver": true,
 	"private_network": false,
 	"private_network_accounts": [],
-	"homedir":  "the_curent_directory",
+	"homedir":  "the_current_directory",
 	"password":  "your_private_key_password"
 }
 ```

-Enter the values to the configuration settings fileds.
+Enter the values to the configuration settings fields.
 The configuration fields are:

 "address": your computer IPv4 IP address.
 Enter the IP address of the server in which the streembitseed application is executed.

 "port": Enter the port number which is configured in the firewall and can listen on incoming Streembit requests.
 Make sure it is formatted as number, not as string!

-"seeds": array of seed nodes.
+"seeds": Array of seed nodes.
 Default is seed.streemio.org, seed.streemio.net, seed.streemio.biz and seed.streemo.uk.
 Please see above the public keys for these seeds.

-"wsserver":  whether start a WebSocket listener or not.
-WebSocket listener serves Streembit clients which unable to open a TCP port and use the WebSocket fallback.
-Set it for true if you want to help the network to serv WS request for users who are unable to connect via TCP (due to NAT or firewall issues).
+"wsserver":  Whether or not to start a WebSocket listener.
+WebSocket listeners serve Streembit clients that are unable to open a TCP port and use the WebSocket fallback.
+Set it to true if you want to help the network serve WS requests from users who are unable to connect via TCP (due to NAT or firewall issues).

-"private_network":  please refer to the private network documention for more information about the Streembit private networks.
+"private_network":  Please refer to the private network documention for more information about the Streembit private networks.

 "homedir": Enter the current directory.
 PM2 background process that start from boot requires to define the working directory.